Can 3D product designs be trademarked?

 (1) Does the product configuration or feature have utility?

-If not, then it may be registrable if it has acquired distinctiveness.
+If not, then it may be registrable if it is inherently distinctive.
+If not inherently distinctive, it may be protective it has acquired distinctiveness.

 (2) If utility exists, then ask: Is the shape/feature essential to the use or purpose of the device, or does it affect the cost or quality of the device?